 If all this XQD, CFast, CFExpress jargon has you perplexed, read this article by SLR Lounge.
 It does a decent job of clearing it up.

 Prograde Digital announced Recovery Pro, a software solution to assist with recovery of photo and video files “that have become lost, accidentally deleted, and/or corrupted.”
 It is compatible with a large variety of file types.
 Additionally, it reverse more than 90 audio file formats.
 Recovery Pro is compatible with Mac OSX and Windows 10 and higher.
-The software requires a $49.99 US annual subscription.
+The software requires an annual subscription.
 Read more here.

 Prograde digital demonstrated the capabilities of their 1.0 (1TB Capacity) CFexpress memory cards at CES in Las Vegas.
 CFexpress cards share the XQD form factor, but require a firmware update to function with Nikon cameras with XQD card slots.
 It is unclear whether Nikon will also release a firmware update for their XQD equipped DSLRs.
 Notably, CFexpress cards offer a 1,400MB/s read speed and can write at 1000MB/S. Read the associated press release from Prograde Digital here.